kevinslawinski/steady-mind/README.md

 # Steady Mind 🌿

-A compassionate mental health companion built with Angular 20, designed to help users identify grounding techniques and coping mechanisms through guided prompts and interactive experiences.
+A simple mental health app designed to help users identify grounding techniques and coping mechanisms through guided prompts and interactive experiences.

+> **⚠️ Project Status**: This project is in **active development** and not yet production-ready.
+Features are being built iteratively.

 > **Important Disclaimer**: Steady Mind is NOT a replacement for professional therapy or medical treatment.
 This is a supportive tool to help users explore common coping mechanisms during difficult moments.